Car vs Truck Accidents

 • Psychological trauma

-It can be difficult to predict how long truck accident cases take as a whole, but it is generally a good idea to expect a longer wait compared to that of a car accident claim.
+It can be difficult to predict how long truck accident cases take as a whole once you sue, but it is generally a good idea to expect a longer wait compared to that of a car accident claim.

-Tractor-trailers, trucks, and semi-trucks can increase the potential for a catastrophic injury in the event that they lose control, so settling claims can be more complex than usual.
+Tractor-trailers, trucks, and semi-trucks can increase the potential for a catastrophic injury in the event that they lose control, so settling claims in the legal process can be more complex than usual.

 Although an insurance company may offer an initial settlement shortly after a truck accident, you may wish to reject the first offer in order to recover greater compensation later on.